 Bundalong is a small town located on the Murray River, 15km east of Yarrawonga.
 It overlooks the river where it is joined by the Ovens River and widens to the east of Lake Mulwala.
 It is thought that the name Bundalong is derived from an Aboriginal word meaning ‘joined together’.

-An article from the Ovens and Murray Advertiser dated 2 July 1898 provides insight into the Bundalong Village Settlement that was created for settlers in the Bundalong area.
-It appears that the good farming land, an abundance of wheat and Bundalong’s proximity to the Murray and Ovens River were a major draw card for settlers.
+An article from the Ovens and Murray Advertiser dated 2 July 1898 provides insight into the Bundalong Settlement Village that was created for settlers in the area.
+It appears that the good farming land, an abundance of wheat and Bundalong’s proximity to the Murray River and Ovens River were a major draw card for settlers.
 A good system of farming management was introduced by one of the settlers, a Mr Lee, who is described as ‘progressive and prosperous’.
+We know that the Bundalong Post Office opened on 2 October 1876, followed by two schools, in 1878 (Bundalong South School) and 1884 (Edmond School).
 The village settlement also had a congregational church and a hotel.

 North East Water

 Bundalong’s residents originally accessed their drinking water through a community scheme.
-The scheme used an offtake at Lake Mulwala to access water, while other residents used private groundwater bores to source their water.
+The scheme used an offtake at Lake Mulwala to access water, while other residents sourced their water using private groundwater bores.

-As at 2002, Bundalong’s water was chlorinated and was then stored in a roofed tank, before being supplied to the township of Bundalong.
+Records from 2002 show that by this stage Bundalong’s water was chlorinated and then stored in a roofed tank, before being supplied to the township of Bundalong.
 At the time, 24 properties were supplied with chlorinated water directly from Lake Mulwala.
-At that time Bundalong’s water system did not receive full treatment and would experience high turbidity in the water following heavy rainfall events.
+Bundalong’s water system did not receive full treatment and would experience high turbidity in the water following heavy rainfall events.

-Around that same time, North East Region Water Authority constructed a water treatment plant for Bundalong.
-The plant used the dissolved air flotation and filtration treatment process, and was in use until February 2013.
+North East Region Water Authority constructed the Bundalong water treatment plant, which used a dissolved air flotation and filtration treatment process.
+This plant was in use until February 2013.

 Dual Water Supply